 The Center for Digital Government's Digital Cities Survey is conducted annually in the summer: July - August.
-All United States cities, towns, villages and consolidated city/county governments with populations of 30,000 or greater are invited to participate in this survey.
+All United States cities, towns, villages and consolidated city/county governments are invited to participate in this survey.
 The awards are presented concurrently with the NLC conference held each November.

 e.Republic's Center for Digital Government and Digital Communities magazine have named the most advanced digital cities in America.
 The cities were chosen from the results of the ninth annual Digital Cities Survey, which examines how municipalities incorporate information technology into operations which better serve citizens engaging with local government.